Robert-Moringa/Password-Locker/README.md

 # Prerequisites

-To work with Git-Search you need to have some few prerequisites.
+To work with Password locker you need to have some few prerequisites.

 This include the following mentioned however below however if you dont have the set below